-2009-2011 Ensure that the OCP includes public access and adequate parking for Nature Park users in new developments in Forest Crowne, beyond Swan Subdivision and above Trickle Creek Golf Course 2012-2014 Explore options to improve parking and access at Higgins Street.
-Formalize an agreement to allow Nature Park parking in the Riverside Campground overflow area.
-Develop a plan for signage on main streets and highways identifying selected entrances.
+2013-2015 Ensure that the OCP includes public access and adequate parking for Nature Park users in new developments in Forest Crowne, beyond Swan Subdivision and above Trickle Creek Golf Course Formalize an agreement to allow Nature Park parking in the Riverside Campground overflow area.
+2016-2018 Explore options to improve parking and access at Higgins Street.
+Develop a plan for signage on main streets identifying selected entrances.